haarcuba/runyoufools/README.md

     $ gem install runyoufools

-Once it is installed, you run it:
+Once it is installed, run it with:

     $ runyoufools --help

 To get an explanation.

+# Basic Operation

 Basically, you specify a filename pattern with `--pattern`, which RunYouFools uses to determine which files are tests (all relative the current directory).
 The pattern is a *regular expression*, *NOT* a "glob".
 Google regular expressions if you don't know what they are.